codeforamerica/ticket-to-ride-imports/README.md

 ## Project Structure

-- `sis_notes`: Contains notes about installing and/or running import scripts on variables student information systems
+- `sis_notes`: Contains notes about installing and/or running import scripts on the different student information systems
 - `(school name)`: There's a folder for each school that we're working with.
 Inside each folder are the import scripts and any additional instructions.

 ## SIS